mimblewimble/docs/docs/wiki/extra-documents/how-to-mine.md

 ## Running grin-miner

-Ensure that your Grin node and wallet are running (see [Running Grin in Mining Mode](running-grin-in-mining-mode)), then, from your `grin-miner-vx.x.x` installation directory:
+Ensure that your Grin node and wallet are running, then, from your `grin-miner-vx.x.x` installation directory:

 ```bash
 ./grin-miner